trivassi/VendooEpicodus/README.md

 ## Description

-#### _This is an android application written in Android Studio, which helps thirfters and resellers find thrist stores nearby.
-Uses the Yelp API._
+#### _This is an android application written in Android Studio, which helps thirfters and resellers find thrift stores nearby using the Yelp API.
+Able to also take pics of items and save them inside the app. _

 ## Setup/Installation Requirements